michaelxwang/michaelxwang.github.io/cat/tax/_posts/2026-04-17-proper-withholding.md

 specify an additional dollar amount of federal income tax to be withheld from each paycheck.

-- Example: If you enter “500” on line 4(c), your employer withholds your normal federal tax plus 500 dollars extra from every paycheck.
+- Example: If you enter “500” on line 4(c), your employer withholds your normal federal tax plus $500 extra from every paycheck.
 - This extra withholding continues on each paycheck indefinitely until you file a new W‑4 changing or removing it.

 **California – Form DE‑4 additional amount**